 Requirements for Dropping Out Legally

 South Carolina allows all students to drop out of school when they turn 17.
-However the state’s compulsory education law doesn’t apply if:
+But 16-year-olds may leave school if:

 - a student has finished eighth grade and has a job that the family needs to survive

-- the school district has temporarily waived attendance requirements for a student who has a child but doesn’t have access to suitable day care.
+- the school district has temporarily waived attendance requirements for a student who has a child but doesn’t have access to suitable day care, or

 (S.C.
 Code §§ 59-65-10, 59-65-30.)